Hier gibt es diese Geschichte auf Deutsch.

 You quickly roll out your carpet and pray.
 But always in the direction of Mecca, for otherwise God won’t be able to hear you.
 He can’t be everywhere, can he?

 Now you have a problem: Where is this Mecca again?
 Hmm, there was desert around it, wasn’t there?
 So it must have been somewhere south.
 But where is south?
-Again you forgot the compass (only scouts can use the sun and the time to determine where south is).
+Again you forgot the compass (only scouts can use the sun to determine where south is).
 If others are praying as well, you simply copy them.
 But even that doesn’t guarantee that the lead-prayer didn’t get it wrong and the whole congregation unsuspectingly prays towards Vladivostok.
 That explains why millions of prayers remain unheard and unanswered every day.

 In Iran, ever the precursor of technology (chess, mail service, space flight for animals), I discovered the solution to this problem: Attached to the ceiling in my hotel room, there was an arrow indicating the direction that would take one to Mecca.